OrlaBr/triflake-studios/README.md

 ***

 #### Pre Deployment Snag List:
-I had  many bugs to fix during build and after deployment.
+I had  many bugs to fix during build and pre deployment.

 *Major fails included*

- - Building the Accounts Folder: I imported the accounts app from a previous project, and doulbechecking all the settings and url code was correect, I could not get the app to work.
+ - Building the Accounts Folder: I imported the accounts app from a previous project, and double checking all the settings and url code was correect, I could not get the app to work.
 It turns out I had put the backends.py file into the wrong folder.
  - After building the main apps for the project, the accounts, the products, cart sections, I wanted to create the home page and and work on the navbar, so I could get working links, and easily move to one page or another before working properly on the styling and customized css.
 REading through different documentation online in django, and Stackoverflow,